Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 What Is a Fully Certified Alcohol and Drug Counselor?

 Certified alcohol and drug counselor is used as a blanket term for professionals working at any level of addiction counseling, and a specific, defined position within that profession.
-That can make it tough to sort out exactly what the role entails, how to qualify for it, and what exactly they do from day to day.
+That can make it tough to sort out precisely what the role entails, how to qualify for it, and what exactly they do from day to day.

-SAMHSA, the Substance Abuse and Mental Health Services Administration, defines the role of certified alcohol & drug counselor as one that requires at least a bachelor’s degree and that involves providing assessment and treatment services under the general supervision of a clinical addiction counselor.
+SAMHSA, the Substance Abuse and Mental Health Services Administration, defines the role of a certified alcohol & drug counselor as one that requires at least a bachelor’s degree and that involves providing assessment and treatment services under the general supervision of a clinical addiction counselor.

 They work under many different titles across the country.
 What they almost always have in common is that authority-granting word that precedes the title, whether it’s certified, credentialed, or licensed.